Perspective | Decisions, decisions: Rethinking the choices we made long ago

 John found his way to the set of “M.A.S.H.,” which he visited for the next week, watching the TV series being filmed.

 “One day, the director yelled in my direction asking me to fix a light,” he wrote.
 “I ’fessed up and, liking my moxie, and looks, he told me to report at 6 a.m. the following Saturday to a location in Malibu.
-I could be in the TV show as an extra!
+I could be in the TV show as an extra!”
 It was the stuff of dreams!”

 The hitch?
 John and his girlfriend were scheduled for a cruise out of San Pedro, 40 miles in the opposite direction.